shawncavasos23/Data-Engineering-Project/USER-MANUAL.md

 ## 3. Environment Variables

-Set these either in your shell or via a `.env` file:
+Set the following environment variables in your shell or in a `.env` file in the project root:

 ```bash
 OPENAI_API_KEY=your_openai_api_key